ellereeeee/blog-posts/2017-12-11 The Beginner's Guide to ReactJS part 1.md

 It works!

-Notice that while there are some similarties to HTML in the JSX, the class attribute is `className` instead of html's `class`.
+Notice that while there are some similarities to HTML in the JSX, the class attribute is `className` instead of HTML's `class`.

 You can use JavaScript with JSX by using string interpolation.
 String interpolation is how you display a variable in a string.
 For example, if you wanted to make the HTML "Hello World" an external variable you could do this: